tuongtranngoc/CRNN-Text-Recognition/20231120_collate_fn.md

 ## How to use `collate_fn`

-Here is simple snippet to demonstrate how to write a custom `collate_fn` for a text recognition problem with icdar15 dataset:
-+ Shape of input images: (3, 32, 320)
-+ Shape of input label: various lengths with each input image, i.e, (image1, 'ABCD'), (image2, 'DEFK12232'), ...
+This example provides a simple custom collate_fn for a text recognition problem using the icdar15 dataset.
+Input images have a shape of (3, 32, 320), and input labels have varying lengths associated with each input image, such as (image1, 'ABCD'), (image2, 'DEFK12232'), and so on.

 ```python
 from __future__ import division